-Francisco Franco in Spain5 Francisco Franco was an archetypal example of a resilient leader in terms of our theory.
+Francisco Franco in Spain5

+Francisco Franco was an archetypal example of a resilient leader in terms of our theory.
 A victorious war hero, he ruled Spain under unchecked authoritarian rule after the end of the civil war.
-According to the Law of Succession from 1947, Spain would return to monarchy, but Franco would rule for life and himself appoint the next King.
-The unelected Spanish pseudo-parliament, the Cortes, was at best an advisory body with no right to initiate legislation or oppose the government.
-It was dominated by the so-called National Movement - the Movimiento - which constituted the political elite.
-The Movimiento comprised a collection of right-wing families and was the only recognized forum for political participation.
+According to the 1947 Law of Succession, Spain would return to monarchy, but Franco would rule for life and himself appoint the next King.
+The unelected Spanish pseudo-parliament, the Cortes (the Courts), was at best an advisory body with no right to initiate legislation or oppose the government.
+It was dominated by the so-called National Movement-the Movimiento-which constituted the political elite.
+The Movimiento comprised a collection of right-wing families and was the only forum recognized for political participation.
 No elections were held during the Franco period.

 Some modest reforms in 1966 separated the functions of head of state and head of government, but the authoritarian character of the regime remained intact.
-Hard-line Admiral Luis Carrero Blanco was appointed the first prime minister and was also widely expected to become Franco's successor, even though Franco had appointed Juan Carlos as the next head of state already in 1969.
-Juan Carlos, the son of Spain's legitimate monarch Juan of Bourbon, was generally considered an insider of the ruling elite, by which he had been educated and groomed.
+Hard-line Admiral Luis Carrero Blanco was the first to be appointed prime minister and was also widely expected to become Franco's successor, even though Franco had appointed Juan Carlos as the next head of state already in 1969.
+Juan Carlos, the son of Spain's legitimate monarch Juan of Bourbon, was generally considered a member of the ruling elite, appropriately educated and groomed.
 As a quid pro quo for the appointment, Juan Carlos swore to be faithful to the National Movement.
-Thus, he publicly supported the regime and took part in ceremonial functions together with Franco.
+Thus he publicly supported the regime and took part in ceremonial functions together with Franco.

 From the late 1960s, the regime saw increasing challenges from an emerging political opposition, including regional-autonomy movements in the Basque country, Catalonia, and (less so) Galicia.
-In particular, ETA - the Basque revolutionary liberation army - started to systematically implement the theory of action/terror/action to further its independence cause.
+In particular, ETA-the Basque revolutionary liberation army-started to systematically implement the theory of action/terror/action to further its independence cause.
 Most significantly, ETA assassinated Carrero Blanco in December 1973.
 The regime countered the opposition with higher levels of repression.
-Meanwhile, the ailing Franco replaced Carrero Blanco as Prime Minister with another hardliner, Arias Navarro.
+Meanwhile, the ailing Franco replaced Carrero Blanco as prime minister with another hardliner, Arias Navarro.
 Despite the mounting opposition, there was little to suggest an end to the unchecked authoritarian regime.
-For the postwar period until the year of 1974, Polity IV sets the executive constraints variable for Spain at the bottom score of 1 (on a scale from 1 to 7).
+For the postwar period until the year 1974, Polity IV sets the executive constraints variable for Spain at the bottom score of 1 (on a scale from 1 to 7).

-In November of 1975, Franco died in office of heart disease.
+In November 1975, Franco died in office of heart disease.
 At this time, no similarly resilient leader was waiting to take over.
-Although the Cortes proclaimed Juan Carlos King of Spain, it reaffirmed Navarro as prime minister.
-The latter made vague proposals of limited reforms.
+Although the Cortes proclaimed Juan Carlos